Michael-RDev/Michael-RDev/README.md

 # Hi there, I am Michael

 I am a ***Machine Learning Engineer*** who loves <a href="https://github.com/search?q=%23opensource"><b>#opensource</b><a/> code.
-I've been delving into the world of artificial intelligence for over 4 years.
+I've been delving into the world of artificial intelligence for 5+ years.
 I've honed my skills in various aspects of machine learning and data analysis to give a strong background in programming.
 In addition to my machine-learning background, I'm excited to pursue university studies in machine learning and programming.

 **I specialize in:**
 - Building Datasets